apache/logging-log4cxx/src/site/markdown/concepts.md

 The name of the class in which the logging request appears is a commonly used naming scheme but any category naming scheme may be used.
-Logging category names (or equivalently logger name) are case-sensitive.
+Logging category names (or equivalently, logger name) are case-sensitive.

 ## Naming {#naming}